Certificate in Computational Physics

 - Development of technical documentation

-The certificate’s focused curriculum is designed to equip students with advanced computational skills needed to address real-world physical challenges.
-It comprises five applied courses that emphasize core areas such as software development, data analysis, and modern computing platforms.
-Through hands-on experience with cutting-edge tools and techniques, students are prepared to solve complex scenarios in fields such as physics, engineering, and data science.
+The curriculum equips students with advanced computational skills to tackle real-world physics challenges.
+Five applied courses focus on software development, data analysis, and modern computing platforms, providing hands-on experience to solve complex issues in physics, engineering, and data science.

 PHYS 211/211L: Engineering Physics I/Laboratory